When conventional

 with entyvio*

-*In clinical trials, patients had previously demonstrated an inadequate response to or intolerance of conventional treatments
+*In clinical trials, patients had previously demonstrated an inadequate response to or intolerance of conventional treatments (corticosteroids or immunomodulators) and/or anti-tumor necrosis factor therapies.1

 For adults with moderately to severely active ulcerative colitis (UC) or Crohn’s disease (CD).